thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

     (local.get $4)))))
 ```

-Okay well...it does use fewer locals, so that's an improvement, certainly.
+Okay well...it does use fewer locals, so that's better, but not a lot better.
-Hard to say this is a lot better though.
 It's a far cry from what we might expect to see:

 ```lisp